 After a hiatus, Growing Pains has returned to bring you two episodes all about student activism at Trent.
 In Part 1 & 2 we map out Trent’s radical, activist roots and take stock of the changes that have taken place over the past 20 years.

 Arthur returns to print!
 Introducing Volume 56, Issue 0.
-What to expect: Cheyenne Wood revisits the conversation around the renaming of Champlain College, video games take over the sports section, maps of Trent campus and downtown Peterborough-Nogojiwanong, Evan Robins identifies and breaks down common misconceptions about Trent University, and Arthur has a fresh new logo to bring us into the new school year.
+What to expect: Cheyenne Wood revisits renaming of Champlain College, video games take over the sports section, maps of Trent campus and downtown, Evan Robins identifies and breaks down common misconceptions about Trent, and Arthur has a fresh new logo to bring us into the new school year.

 Welcome to Issue 3.
 What to expect: QUEERLINES, a radical insert created by the Trent Queer Collectives, further investigation into investment at Trent, a review of Ted Lasso a groundbreaking new TV show featuring sports and emotions, and much much more!